conversejs/converse.js/docs/source/configuration.rst

 and will only take effect if your server supports MAM.

 It allows you to specify the maximum amount of archived messages to be returned per query.
-When you open a chat box or room, archived messages will be displayed (if available) and the amount returned will be no more than the page size.
+When you open a chatbox or room, archived messages will be displayed (if available) and the amount returned will be no more than the page size.

-You will be able to query for even older messages by scrolling upwards in the chat box or room (the so-called infinite scrolling pattern).
+You will be able to query for even older messages by scrolling upwards in the chatbox or room (the so-called infinite scrolling pattern).

 auto_list_rooms